zhoujianLi/Edgeimpulse_Nucleo_STM32F413zh/README.md

-# Edge Impulse firmware for ST B-L475E-IOT01A
+# Edge Impulse firmware for ST Nucleo board STM32F413ZH with X-Nucleo-IKS01A3 and ESP8266 module

 [Edge Impulse](https://www.edgeimpulse.com) enables developers to create the next generation of intelligent device solutions with embedded Machine Learning.
 This repository contains the Edge Impulse firmware for the ST B-L475E-IOT01A development board.
 This device supports all Edge Impulse device features, including ingestion, remote management and inferencing.